 But this trend was always going to catch momentum and it sure did during the pandemic.

-Digital ordering has grown three times faster than dine in traffic since 2014 alone.
-This is naturally leading to an accelerated growth of cloud kitchens.
+Digital ordering has grown three times faster than dine-in traffic since 2014 alone.
+This is naturally leading to the accelerated growth of cloud kitchens.

 This model allows restaurants to cut costs making it an attractive business model especially during a pandemic like COVID-19.